Tokyo – Japan – An Inimitable Blend of Old And New

-Living in Tokyo, Japan, the world’s second largest economy, means experiencing one of the most energetic cities the world has to offer.
-This metropolis is home to more than 10 million people, and is famed for its rich culture, incredible cuisine, efficient transportation, and friendly people.
-And while Japanese is naturally the official language, there are an increasing number of Japanese who can speak English – particularly within the business sector.
+Living in Tokyo, Japan, the world’s second-largest economy, means experiencing one of the most energetic cities the world has to offer.
+This metropolis is home to more than 10 million people and is famed for its rich culture, incredible cuisine, efficient transportation, and friendly people.

-Despite the city growing ever more “internationalized”, Tokyo’s culture and customs are indeed very local.
-While it can take years of life in Japan to become truly enmeshed in cultural and customary practices, this expat relocation guide serves to offer the basics in getting you started.
+- Despite the city growing ever more “internationalized”, Tokyo’s culture and customs are indeed very local.
+While it can take years of life in Japan to become truly enmeshed in cultural and customary practices, our expat relocation guide serves to offer the basics in getting you started.

 - Whether you’re looking for advice on finding visas, setting up utilities, enjoying the nightlife, navigating the infrastructure or staying safe and healthy, our guide contains it all.

 Living in Tokyo will be the adventure of a lifetime, go there with Expat Info Desk.